CoryBorek/notes-md/classes/cs4720/module5/index.md

 Both instructions ignore overflow and division by zero

-Hi register contains the remainder, and o register contains teh quotient after the divide instruction
+Hi register contains the remainder, and Lo register contains the quotient after the divide instruction

 ### Example
 ```